lala-sudo/SCORE_LOW_HIGH_CAPSADSTR_INTENSITY/README.md

 ## 🚦 Run Different Experiments

-From the root folder in **Terminal** where you cloned the project (make sure that your virtual environment is activated), you can run the following commands to run the following experiments:
+From the root folder in **Terminal** where you cloned the project (make sure that your virtual environment is activated), you can run the following commands to run the experiments:

-- Main Experiment using only Controls Data:`python src/main.py --experiment_name "your_experiment_name" --configuration_file_name "main_experiment_controls.json"`
+- [Option 1] Main Experiment using only Controls Data:`python src/main.py --experiment_name "your_experiment_name" --configuration_file_name "main_experiment_controls.json"`
-- Main Experiment using only Patients' Data:`python src/main.py --experiment_name "your_experiment_name" --configuration_file_name "main_experiment_patients.json"`
+- [Option 2] Main Experiment using only Patients' Data:`python src/main.py --experiment_name "your_experiment_name" --configuration_file_name "main_experiment_patients.json"`

+Identically, you can run the Secondary experiments:

-- The second experiment used only Controls Data and the two most important features:`python src/main.py --experiment_name "your_experiment_name" --configuration_file_name "second_experiment_controls.json"`
+- [Secondary] The second experiment used only Controls Data and the two most important features:`python src/main.py --experiment_name "your_experiment_name" --configuration_file_name "second_experiment_controls.json"`
-- The second experiment used only Patients' Data and the two most important features:`python src/main.py --experiment_name "your_experiment_name" --configuration_file_name "second_experiment_patients.json"`
+- [Secondary] The second experiment used only Patients' Data and the two most important features:`python src/main.py --experiment_name "your_experiment_name" --configuration_file_name "second_experiment_patients.json"`
-- The third experiment used only Controls Data and the most important feature:`python src/main.py --experiment_name "your_experiment_name" --configuration_file_name "third_experiment_controls.json"`
+- [Secondary] The third experiment used only Controls Data and the most important feature:`python src/main.py --experiment_name "your_experiment_name" --configuration_file_name "third_experiment_controls.json"`
-- The third experiment used only Patients' Data and the most important feature:`python src/main.py --experiment_name "your_experiment_name" --configuration_file_name "third_experiment_patients.json"`
+- [Secondary] The third experiment used only Patients' Data and the most important feature:`python src/main.py --experiment_name "your_experiment_name" --configuration_file_name "third_experiment_patients.json"`

 ## 💬 We're here to help!